telerik/kendo-ui-core/docs/controls/charts/appearance.md

 # Appearance

-The appearance of Kendo UI Charts is controlled by some CSS, but mostly by JavaScript style options, unlike the other Kendo UI components in the suite, which use only CSS for styling.
+The appearance of Kendo UI Charts is controlled mostly by JavaScript style options, unlike the other Kendo UI components in the suite, which use only CSS for styling.

 ## Chart Structure